 The Centre for Australian Languages and Linguistics (CALL) is a language centre based in the Division of Higher Education and Research at Batchelor Institute.
+CALL is closely connected with Batchelor Press.
 CALL provides a service to community teams, supporting their work on language projects.
 This work includes language recording and documentation, publication, training, research, and resource development for language learning.

 I believe that the strenuous efforts of most Indigenous language workers are primarily about sustaining our linguistic survival … and a determination to ensure that our cultural heritage continues to be passed on … even if in a modified form to what it was 100 or 200 years ago.
 We do it to stay connected to our country and the old ways of our Ancestors and we need it to stay strong in ourselves ….
 We also need to work out the best ways we can take it into the future …